MohammadYasinKarbasian/Top-Trading-Cycle/README.md

 ## Introduction

-The Top Trading Cycle Algorithm is a mechanism designed to find a stable allocation of resources in a way that there are no incentives for agents to trade and improve their own allocation.
+The Top Trading Cycle Algorithm is a mechanism designed to find a stable allocation of resources in a way that there are no incentives for agents to trade and improve their allocation.
 It is a widely used algorithm in various allocation problems, including school assignments, house allocation problems, and more.

 ## Usage